 GOP leaders advise House members on dealing with protests

-House Republicans are discussing how to deal with protesters showing up at their town halls and other events in their home districts after angry confrontations this past weekend.
 GOP leaders told members at a closed-door meeting on Tuesday to be welcoming and polite while arranging for moderators and security.
+That's the word from Rep. Richard Hudson of North Carolina.

 Add your comments below